-Prerequisites: Liberal Studies 300 and successful completion of two upper division semesters of liberal studies major.
+Prerequisites: Liberal Studies 300 and successful completion of one upper division semester of liberal studies major.
 Not open to premajors.

-Portfolio development including reflections upon educational experiences in each subject area and role as future educator.
+Senior assessment including reflections upon educational experiences in each subject area and role as future educator.
 Students will explore differences between subject areas and reflect upon learning and teaching.